arunkpatra/athena/README.md

 the business to **keep the revenue from the gift card sales** at the first place (technically speaking in accounting terms, the GC sale revenue is nothing more than a liability on the books till the consumer actually redeems the gift card!)

-## The problem: What business actually wants?
+## The problem: What business really wants?

 1. **Minimize escheatment** - Its just a risk and doesn't help my business.
 Solve the breakage problem to start with please.
 2. **Maximize uplift** - That's a major success criteria for my business.